zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec_review_template.md

 reviewers *who use these guidelines*.
 This will ensure that the checklist stays flexible, relevant and up to date.

-Items on the checklist should be phrased in terms of questions that the reviewer should ask him or herself about the code under review.

-Process mandatory questions are also must be filled in.

 ### Script

-- [ ] Is pylint rate for package higher than 9.0?
+- [ ] Is pylint rate for package higher than 9.5?
 	Remark:

 - [ ] Is the script easy to read and understand?